Compensation for Defective Product Injuries

 Talk to a Product Liability Attorney

-Since 1985, Woods and Woods has been fighting major corporations on behalf of its injured and disabled clients.
+Since 1985, Woods and Woods law firm has been fighting major corporations on behalf of its injured and disabled clients.
 Our law firm never charges a penny unless you win your defective products lawsuit.
 We offer free legal consultations to anyone who has questions.
 There is never an obligation to sign with our law firm if you want a consultation.